dcolcott/amplify-photo-gallery-workshop/workshop-content/content/30_adding_auth/10_adding_auth_back.md

 The Amplify CLI will take care of provisioning the appropriate cloud resources and it will update src/aws-exports.js with all of the configuration data we need to be able to use the cloud resources in our app.
 {{% /notice %}}

-Congratulations!
-You've just created a serverless backend for user registration and authorization capable of scaling to millions of users with Amazon Cognito.
+**Congratulations!
+You've just created a serverless backend for user registration and authorization** capable of scaling to millions of users with Amazon Cognito.

+### Verify AWS Amplify Resources: Amazon Cognito User-Pool
+That one simple command **'amplify auth'** configured an Amazon Cognito User-Pool that is ready to protect access to the application and the API.
+Take a minute to view the nested AWS Cloud Formation stack used to manage the auth function at: [AWS CloudFormation](https://ap-southeast-2.console.aws.amazon.com/cloudformation/home?region=ap-southeast-2) and the Amazon Cognito User-Pool deployed at: [Amazon Cognito](https://ap-southeast-2.console.aws.amazon.com/cognito/users/?region=ap-southeast-2)

 {{% notice tip %}}
 Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 We just made a User Pool, which is a secure user directory that will let our users sign in with the username and password pair they create during registration.
 Amazon Cognito (and the Amplify CLI) also supports configuring sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.
 If you'd like to learn more, we have a lot more information on the [Amazon Cognito Developer Resources page](https://aws.amazon.com/cognito/dev-resources/) as well as the [AWS Amplify Authentication documentation.](https://aws-amplify.github.io/amplify-js/media/authentication_guide#federated-identities-social-sign-in)